 This Bacon Pizza is made with a garlic cream sauce, caramelized red onions, crispy bacon, and sautéed spinach.
 Read on to learn tips for making the best Caramelized Onion and Bacon Pizza, my time saving meal prep suggestions for preparing this pizza with bacon, what to serve with this pizza recipe, and how to reheat leftovers.

 Creating This Caramelized Onion & Bacon Pizza Recipe

 A lot of times in my cooking, I tend to get into a comfort zone and I don’t like to venture outside of that.
-Actually, I am like this almost always when I eat.
-I order the same sandwiches at the same delis; the same flavor of pasta at this certain restaurant and so on.
-Why mess with a good thing right?

 I decided it was time to step outside of that zone though when making this pizza.
 My husband and I are die hard BBQ Chicken Pizza fans, and there isn’t much you can do to get us out of that.

 I was excited to make this Caramelized Onion, Spinach and Bacon Pizza — albeit hesitant — and although I enjoyed the process of making it, I was still nervous while it was all coming together.
 I just wasn’t sure it would be able to live up to our all-time favorite.

 Oh how I was wrong!
 This is now in our top TWO favorite pizzas!
 BBQ Chicken will probably always win, but this one only comes slightly behind it.

 The sauce is a gravy consistency, which worried me a lot when making it, but the homemade dough just amazingly soaks that gravy up; just enough to make the pizza taste of the garlic-y gravy sauce, but not enough to make it soggy.